- Mattress Forum

 The main reason for the different materials used in the comfort layers of a mattress is to spread out the pressure of your weight in many different sleeping positions.
 Each type of material does this a little differently and some are better than others.
 We will explore all of these in the different sections.

 Support is the ability of a mattress to keep your spine aligned while you are sleeping.
 What exactly though does "spinal alignment" mean?
-In simple terms it means that while you are sleeping your spine needs to be in the same alignment as when you are standing up straight with good posture.
+In simple terms, it means that while you are sleeping your spine needs to be in the same alignment as when you are standing up straight with good posture.
 When you look at someone's spine from the front, you will see that the spine is very straight and doesn't "bend" from side to side.
 This means that when someone sleeps on their side, their mattress needs to keep their spine very straight.
-On the other hand if you look at someone's spine from the side, you will see that it forms a natural "S" curve with the small of the back and the neck bending inwards and the upper back and the pelvis bending outwards.
+On the other hand, if you look at someone's spine from the side, you will see that it forms a natural "S" curve with the small of the back and the neck bending inwards and the upper back and the pelvis bending outwards.
 This means that someone who sleeps on their back or stomach needs a mattress that keeps their spine in this natural "S" shape while they are sleeping.
 This means that heavier parts of your body need to be "held up" or they will be too low and other parts of your body need to be allowed to "sink down" or they will be too high.

 Different mattresses or combinations of firmer and softer materials are better or worse at doing this, especially when you consider that very few people sleep in the same position all night long and that their support needs change constantly through the night as they change position.
 Some materials and types of mattress constructions have a larger range of positions that they can keep you in alignment than others.
 A mattress that doesn't allow parts of you to sink down far enough to have proper alignment and a mattress that allows parts of you to sink down too far for proper spinal alignment would both give you poor support.
-The myth that firmer mattresses offer better support are long gone as more people recognize that spinal alignment needs a mixture of softness and firmness and is interconnected with how well a mattress relieves pressure.
+The myth that firmer mattresses offer better support is long gone as more people recognize that spinal alignment needs a mixture of softness and firmness and is interconnected with how well a mattress relieves pressure.
 The support core of a mattress is mainly responsible for support as it controls how far you sink DOWN beyond the point that you sink IN to your comfort layer and keeps your spine aligned.

 There is a second part of support though and that is holding up the more recessed (and generally lighter) parts of your body that don't come into contact with the support core so they don't "collapse" because there is only air underneath them.
 This second part of support is also a function of the upper cradle as it allows you to "fill in" these gaps by using better materials in the comfort layers that can "push back" to differing degrees and hold them up.
-This is an important part of supporting the lumbar area of your body as this us usually the biggest gap in your profile.
+This is an important part of supporting the lumbar area of your body as this is usually the biggest gap in your profile.

 Comfort and Support